-- Clinical: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must complete the 100% of clinical placement hours and provide evidence of attendance.
+- Clinical: There is a compulsory attendance requirement in this course. - Students must complete the 100% of clinical placement hours and provide evidence of attendance.
 If any hours are missed, students must submit an adverse circumstances request and if approved by the course coordinator make-up placement time will be allocated

-- Laboratory: Attendance Requirement - Students must attend a minimum number of these sessions. - 100 percent attendance and satisfactory performance is required in Simulated Learning Environment.
+- Laboratory: There is a compulsory attendance requirement in this course. - 100 percent attendance and satisfactory performance is required in Simulated Learning Environment.
 Attendance is essential preparation for clinical practice and provides relevant clinical skills and knowledge.
 Students may be given the opportunity for a makeup Simulated Learning if an adverse circumstances form is submitted and approved by the course coordinator.
 Failure to attend 100 percent of simulated learning sessions will result in either cancellation or delay in clinical placement.
 Students must complete the required simulated learning preparation as outlined in the simulated learning workbooks

 Course Assessment Requirements: